Julie-mg/Projet-ELM/README.md

 * elm reactor

-Finally, open the Main.elm file from http://localhost:8000 in your browser.
+Finally, you can either open the Main.elm file from http://localhost:8000 in your browser,

+or download the index.html, main.js and skeleton.css files, place them in your root directory and open the index.html file from http://localhost:8000.
+The main.js file is the Javascript converted file of the Main.elm.

 ## Functionality